lukas-blecher/LaTeX-OCR/README.md

 ## Using the model
 1. Download/Clone this repository
 2. For now you need to install the Python dependencies specified in `requirements.txt` (look [above](#Requirements))
-3. Download the `weights.pth` file from my [Google Drive](https://drive.google.com/drive/folders/1cgmyiaT5uwQJY2pB0ngebuTcK5ivKXIb) and place it in the `checkpoints` directory
+3. Download the `weights.pth` (and optionally `image_resizer.pth`) file from my [Google Drive](https://drive.google.com/drive/folders/1cgmyiaT5uwQJY2pB0ngebuTcK5ivKXIb) and place it in the `checkpoints` directory

 The `pix2tex.py` file offers a quick way to get the model prediction of an image.
 First you need to copy the formula image into the clipboard memory for example by using a snipping tool (on Windows built in `Win`+`Shift`+`S`).
 Next just call the script with `python pix2tex.py`.
 It will print out the predicted Latex code for that image and also copy it into your clipboard.

 **Note:** As of right now it works best with images of smaller resolution.
 Don't zoom in all the way before taking a picture.
 Double check the result carefully.
 You can try to redo the prediction with an other resolution if the answer was wrong.

+**Update:** I have trained an image classifier on randomly scaled images of the training data to predict the original size.
+This model will automatically resize the custom image to best resemble the training data and thus increase performance of images found in the wild.
+To use this preprocessing step, all you have to do is download the second weights file mentioned above.
+You should be able to take bigger (or smaller) images of the formula and still get a satisfying result

 ## Training the model
 1. First we need to combine the images with their ground truth labels.
 I wrote a dataset class (which needs further improving) that saves the relative paths to the images with the LaTeX code they were rendered with.
 To generate the dataset pickle file run